groxaxo/LTX-2-OPTIMIZED/README.md

 python web_ui_v4.py
 ```

-**📊 Performance & Presets (8GB VRAM)**
+**📊 Performance & Presets (8GB of VRAM)**
 * The Web UI includes an "8GB VRAM Safe Mode" checkbox.
 When enabled, it enforces the following limits to ensure you don't crash your GPU.
-Est. inference time on 3070Ti laptop GPU ~300sec for all presets.
+Est. inference time on RTX 3070 Ti laptop GPU ~300sec for all presets.
 ```
 | Resolution  | Max Frames i2v| t2v  | Est. Time (3070ti laptop 8gb vram) |
 | :---------- | :------------ |:---- |:---------------------------------- |